Biniyam1997/PI3Ka-Drug-Repurposing/README.md

 - Trained machine learning models

 ## Data and Code Availability
-All data preprocessing, model training, and screening analyses were performed using the scripts provided in this repository.
+All data preprocessing, feature engineering, model training, and virtual screening analyses were performed using the scripts provided in this repository.

 ## Software Requirements
 - Python ≥ 3.9